Drug & Alcohol Rehab Costs

 State and Local Government Programs

 Some states have addiction treatment programs for uninsured people.
-If you’re eligible, you may receive free or low-cost treatment.
+If you qualify, you may get free or low-cost treatment.

 Non-Profit Organizations

-These organizations offer programs for people with limited resources or housing to people committed to getting sober.
+These organizations offer programs for people with little money or housing who want to get sober.
 Salvation Army is one example, providing rehab assistance in exchange for eight-hour work therapy per day.7

 Scholarships

-Some rehab centers offer scholarships to those in need of financial aid.
-10,000 Beds and Sobriety Foundation have such programs.8, 9 These scholarships are usually awarded based on need and merit.
+Some rehab centers offer scholarships to those needing financial aid.
+10,000 Beds and Sobriety Foundation have such programs.8,9 These scholarships are usually awarded based on need and merit.

 Some people also raise money through: